The Meaning of the Hand with an Eye in the Middle

-The Meaning of the Hand with an Eye in the Middle**

-    The hand with an eye is an ancient symbol commonly seen in Middle Eastern, Mediterranean, and North African regions.
+The hand with an eye in the middle is an ancient symbol commonly seen in Middle Eastern, Mediterranean, and North African regions.
 It is meant to confer good luck and protect its wearer against negative energy, injury, or misfortune.
-Worn by a host of celebrities including Madonna, Jennifer Aniston, Meghan, Duchess of Sussex, Goldie Hawn, and Gwyneth Paltrow and often depicted in jewelry or wall hangings, the meaning behind the Hand with Eye is that of an important symbol dating back to the ancient Mesopotamia civilization.
+Worn by a host of celebrities including Madonna, Jennifer Aniston, Meghan, Duchess of Sussex, Goldie Hawn, and Gwyneth Paltrow and often depicted in jewelry or wall hangings, the meaning behind the Hand with an Eye in the middle is that of an important symbol dating back to the ancient Mesopotamia civilization.
 If you are new to the world of talismans or are intrigued by the Hamsa Hand or Evil Eye this blog is for you.

 What Does the Hand with an Eye in the Middle Mean?